ltworf/localslackirc/README.md

 Until a thread has some activity you can't write to it.
 They are only tested for channels, not private groups or chats.

+## Leaving channels
+Leaving a discussion thread means that you will no longer receive updates within that thread Leaving a regular channel means that discussion threads from that channel will no longer appear After leaving a channel, a personal mention in that channel will automatically join it again. @here will be ignored.

 ## Reacting to messages
 Since I don't feel like manually wasting time to do it, a very nice `/autoreact` command is available to automate reacting.